-- The David & Lucile Packard Foundation has been practicing participatory grantmaking for decades in Pueblo, Colorado, where David Packard was born and grew up.
+• The David & Lucile Packard Foundation has been practicing participatory grantmaking for decades in Pueblo, Colorado, where David Packard was born and grew up.
 After five years of making grants in the region, in 1977, the foundation established an advisory committee of community members to steer decisions.
 The committee still meets three times a year to review grant proposals, conduct site visits, and basically do the job of a program officer.
-The committee's work is now codified through a charter, members have term limits, and it is supported by a foundation staff member, an endowed position since 2018. - The Brooklyn Community Foundation practices participatory grantmaking in a number of efforts, including through its youth fellowship program where young people run their own grant program, reviewing proposals, conducting site visits, and making recommendations.
+The committee's work is now codified through a charter, members have term limits, and it is supported by a foundation staff member, an endowed position since 2018.

+• The Brooklyn Community Foundation

+has transitioned all its strategic grantmaking (more than \$4 million a year) to be conducted in partnership with community members.
+It employs a participatory model, including through its youth fellowship program where young people run their own grant program, reviewing proposals, conducting site visits, and making recommendations.
 Through its Brooklyn Elders Fund, the foundation distributes money by incorporating the advice of a rotating group of older residents who work alongside program staff to inform grantmaking and advocacy efforts.
-And the foundation is shaping a grantmaking process to support immigrant rights that relies on the involvement of community activists.
+And foundation staff work with an advisory council of residents personally impacted by substance misuse or who have worked with impacted communities to determine how money from a Wellness and Recovery Fund should be distributed.